-Mr. Allan Cleiren
+Mr. Allan Cleiren (Chair)

 Mr. James Cuming

 Mr. Cuming is currently the senior partner at Cuming & Gillespie, a boutique law firm in Calgary.
-His areas of practice include representing clients dealing with automobile insurance claims.
+His area of practice includes representing clients dealing with automobile insurance claims.
 He offers the unique consumer perspective of the insurance claimant.
 Additionally, James is familiar with various models of governance.
 He serves as a Governor of the American Association for Justice (formerly the Association of Trial Lawyers of America), is a former Executive member the Canadian Trial Lawyers Association and Past President the Alberta Civil Trial Lawyers Association.

-Mr. Chris Daniel
+Mr. Chris Daniel (Consumer Representative)